In-Class#

 The amount is below half after 3 hours

-Problem 4.11: Fish population#
+Problem 4.11: Fish Population#

 A lake has a population of fish that grows by 25% each year.
 The local authorities sell 1000 fishing licenses each year.
 Therefore, we model the population of fish in the lake as: